 Victoria’s capabilities match global defence industry needs in areas spanning information and communication technology (ICT) systems; cyber technologies; managing the interface between human and digital systems; robotics, aerospace and unmanned aerial systems; medical counter measures; defence infrastructure; professional services; science and research and advanced manufacturing technologies.

 A robust and responsive local supply chain network strengthens Australia’s national security and plays a vital role in building and sustaining multiple defence platforms.
-The Department of Economic Development, Jobs, Transport and Resources, including the Victorian Defence Procurement Office in Geelong, provides dedicated support to the Victorian defence industry and assists companies seeking to secure domestic and global supply chain opportunities.
+The Department of Jobs, Precincts and Regions, including the Victorian Defence Procurement Office in Geelong, provides dedicated support to the Victorian defence industry and assists companies seeking to secure domestic and global supply chain opportunities.

 Victoria is the natural home for the design, development and manufacture of military vehicles, with Thales’ Bushmaster already manufactured in Bendigo.
 Thales has also been awarded a $1.3 billion contract for 1,100 Hawkei vehicles and trailers, demonstrating that Victoria is well placed to deliver LAND 400 and other land vehicle defence programs.